GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Acceptance is about accepting yourself, your current situation, and the people or things around you.

-Focus is about choosing what you are paying attention to in the current moment.
+Focus is about choosing what you pay attention to in the present moment.
 You might choose to focus on your body, your breath, your thoughts, your experiences, or your senses.

 Are you looking for engaging picture books for kids about mindfulness and meditation?
 These books are true gems and will help your students to easily understand being more mindful, quieting the mind, and practicing meditation.